jakobevangelista/nextauth-clerk-migration/README.md

   if (!signInToken.token) throw new Error("Sign in token not created");

-  console.log("WERE SUPPOSED TO BE HERE ON INITIAL SIGN UP");
   return new Response(JSON.stringify({ token: signInToken.token }), {
     status: 201,
     headers: {